-The book comes with an EPUB file and a PDF file.
-The EPUB format is highly recommended: it's a much better reading experience than PDF.
-You can find many free EPUB readers and your device likely has something to open EPUB files.
-If you have Kindle, it's easy to forward the EPUB file to your Kindle email address (for info on that, search for 'send epub file to kindle').
+When you get the ebook from me directly, you'll get notifications when I make revisions.
+That purchase comes with an EPUB file and a PDF file.
+The EPUB format is highly recommended: it's a much better reading experience than the PDF.
+You can find many free EPUB readers and your device likely can open EPUB files.
+And if you have Kindle, it's easy to forward the EPUB to your Kindle email address (for info on that, search for 'send epub file to kindle').

 ABoUT the author